SECURITIES AND EXCHANGE COMMISSION

-In accordance with Rule 13p-1, LUNA undertook due diligence to determine the source of necessary conflict minerals that are in the components of its products that LUNA contracts with third parties to manufacture.
-In conducting its due diligence, LUNA implemented the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD 2011), an internationally recognized due diligence framework.
+In accordance with Rule 13p-1, we undertook due diligence to determine the source of necessary conflict minerals that are in the components of our products that we contract with third parties to manufacture.
+In conducting our due diligence, we implemented the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD 2011), an internationally recognized due diligence framework.

-As a company in the optical component and the fiber-optic test and measurement industries, LUNA is several levels removed from the actual mining of conflict minerals.
-LUNA does not make purchases of raw ore or unrefined conflict minerals and makes no purchases in the Covered Countries.
-LUNA has conducted a good faith reasonable country of origin inquiry regarding the source of 3TG used in its products.
+As a company in the optical component and the fiber-optic test and measurement industries, we are several levels removed from the actual mining of conflict minerals.
+We do not make purchases of raw ore or unrefined conflict minerals nor do we make any purchases in the Covered Countries.
+We have conducted a good faith reasonable country of origin inquiry regarding the source of 3TG used in our products.
 This good faith reasonable country of origin inquiry was designed to determine whether any 3TG originated in the Covered Countries and whether any of the 3TG may be from recycled or scrap sources.
-As part of this process, LUNA conducted a survey using the Responsible Business Alliance ("RBA") conflict minerals survey template.
+As part of this process, we conducted a survey using the Responsible Business Alliance ("RBA") conflict minerals survey template.
 This template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company’s supply chain.
 It includes questions regarding a supplier’s conflict-free policy, engagement with its direct suppliers, and a listing of the smelters the supplier and its suppliers use.
 The template also contains questions about the origin of conflict minerals included in their products, as well as supplier due diligence.

-Following up with suppliers who failed to return responses or who returned incomplete or inconsistent responses in order to gain additional information and received revised responses, as necessary.
-As of May 31, 2018, LUNA had received responses and/or reviewed policies online from 75% of the surveyed suppliers.
+•Following up with suppliers who failed to return responses or who returned incomplete or inconsistent responses in order to gain additional information and received revised responses, as necessary.
+As of May 30, 2023, we had received responses and/or reviewed policies online from approximately 78% of the surveyed suppliers.

-Although certain of the suppliers who responded to the survey were able to identify the smelters and refiners and conclude that the 3TG in the components that they manufacture for LUNA originated in countries other than the Covered Countries or conflict free programs, many of the suppliers who responded to the survey were unable to specify the smelters or refiners used for components supplied to LUNA.
-Based on the information received in the due diligence process, LUNA does not have sufficient information to determine whether the necessary conflict minerals originated in the Covered Countries and, if so, whether the necessary conflict minerals were from recycle or scrap sources, were DRC conflict free or have not been found to be DRC conflict free.
-To date, LUNA's process has not yielded any affirmative data indicating that any of the 3TG necessary for the functionality or production of its products originated in any of the Covered Countries.
+Although certain of the suppliers who responded to the survey were able to identify the smelters and refiners and conclude that the 3TG in the components that they manufacture for us originated in countries other than the Covered Countries or conflict free programs, many of the suppliers who responded to the survey were unable to specify the smelters or refiners used for components supplied to us.
+Based on the information received in the due diligence process, we do not have sufficient information to determine whether the necessary conflict minerals originated in the Covered Countries and, if so, whether the necessary conflict minerals were from recycle or scrap sources, were DRC conflict free or have not been found to be DRC conflict free.
+To date, our process has not yielded any affirmative data indicating that any of the 3TG necessary for the functionality or production of our products originated in any of the Covered Countries.

 Efforts to Mitigate Risk

-In the next compliance period, LUNA intends to implement steps to improve the information gathered from its due diligence to further mitigate the risk that its necessary conflict minerals do not benefit armed groups.
+In the next compliance period, we intend to implement steps to improve the information gathered from our due diligence to further mitigate the risk that our necessary conflict minerals do not benefit armed groups.
 The steps include: